-Grabbing one of the best ice maker machines is likely to be a very handy purchase if you want to make your own ice in a hassle-free way.
+Grabbing one of the best ice maker machines will be a very useful purchase if you want to make your own ice in a hassle-free way.

-As opposed to using the best ice packs for coolers, or even ice packs in general, making your own ice provides you with more versatility and control over the quantity and variety of ice you want to make, whether it's in cubes, clear ice, or any of the huge variety of ice cube styles out there.
+As opposed to using the best ice packs for coolers, making your own ice provides you with more versatility and control over the quantity and variety of ice you want to make - whether it's cubes, clear ice, or any of the huge variety of ice cube styles out there.

 With an ice maker, you'll want to note the capacity of the machine so you know the total amount of ice you'll be able to make, as well as the rate at which the machine can produce it.

 Generally speaking, ice machines can push ice out at a rate of 20-30lbs a day, which provides around 10-15kg of ice to use.